FliPPeDround/leafer-vue/README.md

   </a>
 </span>

-## leafer-vue is a vue component library based on leafer-ui and vue3
+## leafer-vue is a vue component library based on leafer-ui and vue

 ## Features